SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 **Wireframe Overlay** adds a wireframe overlay on top of the model.

-**Draw Shadows** shows the primitive shadow rendering technique that was once available in the engine.
+**Draw Shadows** uses the primitive shadow rendering technique that was once available in the engine.
 By default this will cause Z fighting due to how shadows are rendered.
+Shadows are drawn 1 unit above the ground, but only if the model origin is not below the ground, just like in the game.

 **Fix Shadow Z Fighting** fixes the Z fighting issues.